Xi-CAM/Xi-cam/docs/source/quickstart.md

   Note that the color lookup table can be changed by right-clicking the gradient bar.
 ```

+You should see an inverted picture with some random noise added to it.

+Note that you can adjust the amount of random noise
+by selecting the "random_noise" text in the `WorkkflowEditor`,
+then changing the value of "strength" that shows up in the parameter tree above.

+## Examining the Code

+Let's take a quick look at how the code is implemented for our Example Plugin.

+The code for this particular plugin is organized into three modules:

+* `exampleplugin.py` - Defines the `ExamplePlugin` (the GUIPlugin)
+* `operations.py` - Defines two `OperationPlugins`: invert and random_noise
+* `workflows.py` - Defines an `ExampleWorkflow` with the invert and random_noise operations

+### operations.py

+Here we define `OperationPlugins` (or operation)

+An operation can be thought of as a function;
+input data is sent into the operation,
+and the operation generates some output with the given input.

+When defining an `OperationPlugin`,
+we use Python decorators (the `@` seen in the code).
+At the very least,
+you must provide the `@operation` and `@output_names` decorators for an operation.

+### workflows.py

+Here we define an `ExampleWorkflow`.

+We add our two operations to the `ExampleWorkflow`,
+then connect them so that `invert`'s "output_image" value is sent to `random_noise`'s input image argument.

+### exampleplugin.py

+Here we define the gui plugin `ExamplePlugin`.

+We provide a `name` for the plugin,
+which will display as "Example Plugin" in Xi-CAM.

+We define our widgets, our layout,
+and any internal objects we might need (like the workflow) inside of our `__init__` method.
+We connect the `WorkflowEditor`'s `sigRunWorkflow` signal
+to our `run_workflow` method.
+This means whenever "Run Workflow" is clicked in the WorkflowEditor,
+our `ExamplePlugin`'s `run_workflow` method will be called.

+We also define a `results_ready` method
+that will be called whenever our workflow has finished executing its operations.
+Providing `callback_slot=self.results_ready` in our `execute` call
+sets up this connection for us.

 ---
 ## Xi-CAM Main Window